-The first few weeks will be spent finishing and adjusting the new core extraction system and the core logging facility.
-Some construction work on the core logging freezer is needed, such as mounting a new door and mounting of the active cooling system.
-In the science trench, benches for DEP, Swiss saw, ECM and line scanning as well as tables for cutting and packing samples will have to be built.
-Two warm labs.
-(Viessmann cabins) for physical properties and isotope CFA will be built and outfitted.
+The first few weeks will be spent activating all stations of the processing line.
+Some work on the core logging freezer is needed to activate the cooling system and some work is needed to adjust and repair the horizontal bandsaw.
+In the science trench, benches for DEP, Swiss saw, ECM and line scanning as well as tables for cutting and packing samples will have to be adjusted.
+The two warm labs.
+(Viessmann cabins) for physical properties and isotope CFA will be outfitted again.
 The science team will work on establishing an ice core processing routine and work flow that minimizes the risk for errors and maximizes the processing rate.